ESTIMATED READ TIME: 10 MIN.

 The best websites I can recommend are textures.compoliigon.com and texturehaven.com.
 Additionally, if you already have a texture image ready to use, you can create its normal map at: http://cpetry.github.io/NormalMap-Online/.

-However, you can just do a simple Google search with the name of the material you're looking for, the kind of image map/effect you need and finally you need to make sure your image is seamless.
+However, you can just do a simple Google search with the name of the material you're looking for, the kind of image map/effect you need, and finally, you need to make sure your image is seamless.

 Why Do I Need A Seamless Material?